sayedhfatimi/the-contemplative-path-posts/2025-09-17-trading-big-bags-liquidity-leverage-and-the-architecture-of-risk/post.md

 ## Case Study: \$17M Lost on Hyperliquid

 Abstract discussion is useful, but numbers make the lesson concrete.
 In 2025, a trader on Hyperliquid lost roughly \$17M going long Bitcoin on linear contracts with 20x leverage.
 The position was large, concentrated, and structurally fragile.
-Let’s reconstruct the trade, then contrast it with an *alternative structure appropriate to a long-Bitcoin thesis* — still disciplined, but aligned to the same \$10M notional.
+Let's reconstruct the trade, then contrast it with an *alternative structure appropriate to a long-Bitcoin thesis* — still disciplined, but aligned to the same \$10M notional.

 ### Method 1: Linear Contracts (The Actual Trade)

 - Position: \$10M notional long BTC/USD linear contracts.
 - Collateral: \$0.5M in USD or stablecoins.
 - Leverage: 20x.
 - Liquidation buffer: ~5% adverse move.

 If Bitcoin doubles from \$30{,}000 to \$60{,}000, the \$10M notional position returns \$10M in profit: